Lunchtime LEVinars

 Most Recent LEVinar

-- Aanchal Batwara, a senior at Tesla STEM High School in the Lake Washington School District and member of the Association of Washington Student Leaders (AWSL)
+- Kaden Young, a sophomore at Ridgeline High School in the Central Valley School District and a member of the Association of Washington Student Leaders (AWSL)

-- Meisha Situ, a senior at Kentridge High School in the Kent School District and member of AWSL
+- Elias Mechelke, a sophomore at Meadowdale High School in the Edmonds School District and a member of AWSL

 Moderated by Arik Korman, CEO of League of Education Voters.